remowxdx/AoC-2021/README.md

 Will I ever [exit the cave](https://adventofcode.com/2021/day/15)?

-Ideally I would show the lowest risk path to the exit, but this puzzle took me (and my computer) too much time and effort to solve.
-So no images!
+And here is [the lowest risk path to the exit](images/day15.png) and the lowest total risk to reach each position from blue (low risk) to red (highest risk).